seduerr91/seduerr91.github.io/pages/castle-systems-design.md

     - lock expiry: ensures locks don't get stuck
     - lock granularity: single or group of resources
     - deadlock: mulitple resources lock each other
-- `` - Distributed cache: server cluster that stores data in memory helping w/ scaling and latency
+- `Lunch Corner` - Distributed cache: server cluster that stores data in memory helping w/ scaling and latency
   - use cases:
     - save aggregation metrics: save results of calculation rather than recomputing them
     - reduce number of db queries: user sessions are often cached